phdonner/Markdown/README.md

 [Punycoder](https://www.punycoder.com/)

 <!-- DNS standards recommend the use of the LDH subset of ASCII conventionally used for host names.
-     Punycode transliteration is specified in IETF Request for Comments 3492.                        -->
+     Punycode transliteration is specified in IETF Request for Comments 3492.

+     NB.
+This section shouldn't be included here but in verkkotunnus.                                  -->

 ---

 ## Emoji fonts in Markdown and on WWW pages